rigley/getting-and-cleaning-data-project/CodeBook.md

   *The column names were adjusted to be in camel case
 ###Variable descriptions
 * subjectNumber - the subject ID represented by an integer in the range 1 - 30
-* activityName - name of the activity perfromed
+* activityName - name of the activity performed

 Note: the following variables are normalized to [-1, 1]